God is love and hates evil

 That sounds great!

-Well not everyone interprets God's will correctly
+Well many don't interpret God's will correctly

-Maybe that's all it is, but with the huge variety of beliefs, how we can know which one is right
+But with the huge variety of beliefs, how we can know which one is right?

 Their god tends to align with the values of their culture or community